mui/mui-x/docs/src/pages/components/data-grid/columns/columns.md

 To disable column reordering, set the prop `disableColumnReorder={true}`.

-In addition column reordering emits the following events that can be imported from `@material-ui/x-grid`:
+In addition, column reordering emits the following events that can be imported:

 - `COL_REORDER_START`: emitted when dragging of a header cells starts.
 - `COL_REORDER_DRAG_ENTER`: emitted when the cursor enters another header cell while dragging.